jocelinkisenga/jocelinkisenga/README.md

-# 👨🏾About Me

-## 👋Hey There!!

-My name is Jocelin and I am an undergraduate studying towards a degree in **computer science**.
-I specialise in all things web development ranging from *backend development*, *database management*, *IT audit* and a bit of *digital forensics*.
-I am a passionate community contributer.

 # 📜Articles

 I am enthusiastic about other fields of tech as well I even write [blogs](https://lushidev.com/) surrounding topics like *native programming*, *Artificial Intelligence* and *Web Development*.